aaronabramov/abramov.io/content/blog/dropping-heavy-things/index.md

 Here's a small example of working with a `HashMap<usize, Vec<usize>>` data structure that has 1M keys.
-The function that defers dropping to another therad performs about 10K times faster
+The function that defers dropping to another therad runs about 10K times faster since the only work it needs to do is to start a new thread

 ```
 // drop in another thread 0.087471ms